driv/driv.github.io/_drafts/keycloak-kubernetes-configuration.markdown

 When defining what user information the client has access to we define scopes. e.g. `name`, `email`, etc.

-One scope we are particularly intersted in is `roles` which unluckily is not part of the OIDC definition and not part of the default data returned by Keycloak in the token or in the userinfo endpoint.
+One scope we are particularly interested in is `roles` which unfortunately is not part of the OIDC definition and not part of the default data returned by Keycloak in the token or in the userinfo endpoint.

 To fix this, we need to define a mapper.